Financial Aid Information for Spring 2014

-Below is the Registration Process for Summer 2013 for Financial Aid Students.
+Below is the Registration Process for Spring 2014 for Financial Aid Students.
 Students that do not have Financial Aid and need an Emergency Loan must have applied for Financial Aid and be in good standing as far as their Satisfactory Academic Progress (2.0 GPA and have passed 67% of classes taken).
-Students must have already registered before they come to Financial Aid.
+Students must have already registered, and must have submitted all requested documents before they come to Financial Aid.
 The Datatel system will not allow us to process an emergency loan until the student has registered.
 Students with Book Emergency Loans can begin charging books on the same dates as all other Financial Aid students.
 See Below.

 All Financial Aid Students and/or Sponsored Students (including those that completed Early Registration) may charge books against their Financial Aid in the Bookstore on the following dates: